VersatioG/WAAM_interlayer_time_sim/README.md

 - Console output: Number of layers, mode, calculated wait times, and fitted robot parameters (base time and factor for linear, or coefficients a,b,c,d for cubic, with a >= 0 constraint)
 - Plots: Temperature vs. time for all components, and wait time per layer with linear or cubic fit

+## Limitations

+This simulation provides a simplified thermal model for WAAM processes with several assumptions and constraints:

+- **1D Model**: The simulation uses a lumped capacitance approach with discrete nodes for the table, base plate, and layers.
+It does not account for spatial temperature gradients within each component, which may lead to inaccuracies in larger geometries.
+- **Simplified Heat Transfer**: Only conduction between components and radiation to the environment are modeled.
+Natural convection and forced cooling (e.g., fans) are neglected, potentially underestimating heat dissipation.
+- **Constant Material Properties**: Thermal conductivity and density are assumed constant, while only specific heat capacity varies with temperature (Maier-Kelley for WAAM wire and base plate).
+Real materials may have more complex dependencies.
+- **Fixed Time Steps**: The simulation uses a fixed time step (DT), which may not be optimal for all phases of the process.
+Adaptive time stepping could improve accuracy and efficiency.
+- **Idealized Geometry**: Contact areas and layer geometries are approximated.
+Real WAAM beads have variable cross-sections and may not perfectly match the modeled shapes.
+- **No Detailed Welding Physics**: The heat input during welding is simplified by instantly setting new layers to melting temperature.
+Actual arc physics, including energy deposition rates, are not modeled.

+**Conservative Interlayer Time Estimation**: Due to these simplifications, the calculated interlayer wait times tend to be overestimated.
+This conservative approach ensures that the simulated temperatures reach the target interlayer temperature safely, providing a safety margin in real-world applications where exact thermal conditions may vary.

 ## License

 This project is licensed under the terms specified in the LICENSE file.